Lexus NX review

 The front seats in the Lexus NX are some of the best you’ll find in a family SUV.
 They’re heavily bolstered and have a wide range of adjustments.
 On the 350h, they’re electrically adjustable from Premium Plus Pack and up, while all 450h models get electric adjustment for the seat and steering wheel.

-The dashboard has been designed to wrap around the driver and puts everything in your eye line.
-It works well, with the raised centre console bringing many of the major controls to hand height – for example, you don’t need to use the touchscreen to adjust the interior temperature because Lexus has fitted some good old-fashioned dials.
+The NX's dashboard has been designed to wrap around the driver and puts everything in your eye line.
+It works well, with the raised centre console bringing many of the major controls to hand height – for example, you don’t need to use the infotainment touchscreen to adjust the interior temperature because Lexus has fitted some good old-fashioned dials.

 Visibility, parking sensors and cameras

-Lexus NX interior dashboard
+Lexus NX dashboard

 Sat nav and infotainment